marshal363/btc-insurance-company-daap/@docs/backend-new/architecture/bithedge-asset-flow-analysis.md

    - Potential subscription revenue from advanced features

 2. **Treasury Management:**
    - Protocol-owned liquidity deployment
    - Strategic investments in ecosystem development
    - Reserves for contingency operations

-3. **Potential Governance Token Mechanics:**
-   - If implemented, token holders may receive a portion of protocol revenue
-   - Governance token value derived from protocol usage and fee generation

 The protocol's economic design ensures that increased usage directly correlates with increased sustainability.